epfl-lara/leon/src/sphinx/resourcebounds.rst

 algorithmic metrics that are fairly independent of the runtime infrastructure.
-These metrics helps establish the asymptotic behavior of the programs, and also can provide more concrete information such as the number of instructions executed by a program in the worst care, or the number of object allocated in heap.
+These metrics helps establish the asymptotic behavior of the programs, and also can provide more concrete information such as the number of instructions executed by a program in the worst care, or the number of objects allocated in heap.
 What Leon provides you is a way to establish bounds on such algorithmic metrics.
 For instance, you can state and prove that a function `sorting a list of integers using insertion sort takes time quadratic in size of the list`.